TrshPnda/trshpnda.github.io/about.md

 I like all kinds of music and I am a bit of a weeb.
 (FUTURE FUNK AND VTUBERS ARE THE FUTURE)

-I believe we're heading towards a Shadowrun like dystopia... uhhh so learn to code.
+I believe we're heading towards a Shadowrun like dystopia... uhhh so learn to computer.